Evaluator-Optimizer

 Implementation

-This pattern consists of three subtasks.
+This pattern consists of five subtasks.
 Each subtask is implemented using Task Execution pattern.
+Only the task to generate the initial result is required.
+All other four subtasks are optional.

 - A task to generate the initial result.